roshanis/10kings/chapter6_simhana_ii_revised.md

 "You found it," came a voice from behind me.

 I spun around to find Simhana himself, his eyes glittering with dangerous satisfaction.
-"Your Majesty, I was simply organizing the archives, "
+"Your Majesty, I was simply organizing the archives..."

 "You were snooping, as scholars do."
 His smile was coldly amused.
 "Tell me, *pandit*, what do you think of my little project?"